rhagelstrom/FG-Forge-Updater/README.md

 FG_ITEM_ID=33
 # the name of the ext file you want to upload (can be comma-separated list)
 FG_UL_FILE=FG-PFRPG-Advanced-Effects.ext
-# [OPTIONAL] set this to false to prevent replacing the description with the contents of README.md
+# [OPTIONAL] set this to FALSE to prevent replacing the description with the contents of README.md
-FG_README_UPDATE=FALSE
+FG_README_UPDATE=TRUE
 # [OPTIONAL] set this to "Test" or "No Channel" if you would rather target those channels
 FG_RELEASE_CHANNEL=Live
 ```